ikramhasib007/itc-practical-solutions/readme.md

 ## More details below

+- The location of the database seed file `api-engine/prisma/seed.ts`
 - I used [pnpm](https://pnpm.io/) instead of `npm`
 - Make sure you have installed PostgreSQL in your machine at `5432` port
 - API server are developed using `Node.js` and `GraphQL`